cwilliams001/azure_dev/README.md

       Follow the prompts to complete the login process.

 2. **SSH Keypair**:
-    - You will need an SSH keypair to securely access the deployed VMs.
+    - You will need an SSH keypair to securely access the deployed VMs and for Ansible to communicate with the VMs.
     - If you do not have an SSH keypair, you can generate one by running the following command in your terminal:
       ```bash
       ssh-keygen -t rsa -b 4096 -f ~/.ssh/dev-azure
+      ```

+3. **Ansible**:
+    - Install Ansible by following the instructions on the [official website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
       ```

 ## Understanding the Terraform Configuration